Putin Says Ukraine Grain Deal Mostly Helping Rich EU - UrduPoint

 An amendment to the deal also allowed Russia to get open access to fertiliser shipments and have some economic sanctions lifted to allow it to export its own grain.

-The UN hailed the deal as the world's best chance to ease an acute global food crisis stoked by the Black Sea grain blockade.
+The United Nations hailed the deal as the world's best chance to ease an acute global food crisis stoked by the Black Sea grain blockade.

 But Putin said its current implementation was helping richer European countries at the expense of the developing world.